team-cocktails/cocktails-project-client/README.md

 ## Group members- Josie Cantu, Taylor Reichner, Vance Mills, Stephen Tamiesie.

-- Our project is designed to help people make cocktails!
+- This project is designed to help people make cocktails!
 Users will be able to search cocktails by name or ingredient and see a list of the ingredients, measurements, and a description of how to make them.
 As an added bonus they will be able to get a random cocktail!

 - Our project is designed to help none bartenders make drinks correctly and find out what drinks they are able to make with the type of alcohal in their home.